Yarra Junction resident Henk Boer is publishing an autobiography that will be launched at Milwarra Primary School hall on Saturday 22 June at 2pm.

 He hopes that readers can walk away with a strong sense of family values.

-Yarra Ranges Councillor Jim Child will be in attendance to launch the book and pastor Andy Bennet from Mill Valley Church will be the MC for the day.
+Yarra Ranges Councillor Jim Child will be in attendance to launch the book and Andy Bennett will be the MC for the day.

 His autobiography features over 600 historical photographs which will be available on a DVD included with each purchase of the book.